zbalkan/docs/docs/csharp/language-reference/builtin-types/record.md

 When you use the positional syntax for property definition, the compiler creates:

-* A public init-only auto-implemented property for each positional parameter provided in the record declaration.
+* A public auto-implemented property for each positional parameter provided in the record declaration.
   - For `record` types and `readonly record struct` types: An [init-only](../keywords/init.md) property can only be set in the constructor or by using a property initializer.
   - For `record struct` types: A read-write property that can be set in a constructor, property initializer, or assignment after construction.
 * A primary constructor whose parameters match the positional parameters on the record declaration.